Chapter 6: How Shameless

 The elevator dinged, and I practically bolted out.
 But Alexander's hand caught my arm, spinning me around to face them.

-I shoved past her, perhaps harder than necessary.
-She stumbled back with an exaggerated gasp that would have made her drama teachers proud.
+I shoved past her, probably harder than necessary.
+She stumbled back with an exaggerated gasp.

 Victoria's eyes filled with perfectly-timed tears.
-"Summer, how can you say that?
-Alexander and I came here to explain.
-We never meant to hurt you... we just... we fell in love."
+"Summer, please... we never meant to hurt you.
+We just... fell in love."

-"Love?"
 I couldn't hold back the harsh laugh.
 "That's rich.
-Victoria, if you're so desperate to steal other people's men, take him.
+Victoria, if you're so desperate to take other people's leftovers, be my guest.
 I don't want anything that's been touched by someone like you."

 Alexander's hand shot up, and for a moment, I thought he might actually hit me.
 His face twisted into something ugly - so different from the gentle expressions I'd fallen in love with.

-"Alexander, stop!"
+"Alexander, don't!"
 Victoria grabbed his arm, playing the perfect peacemaker.
-"She's still my sister.
-I don't blame her."
+"She's still my sister."

 "Sister?"
 The word felt like poison.
 "Don't make me sick.
 You two deserve each other.
-Congratulations on your engagement.
-Now tell me why you're here or get the hell out of my way!"
+Now tell me why you're really here or get out of my way!"

 There it was.
-The real reason for this little performance.
-My hands clenched into fists as fury rose in my chest.
+The real reason for this little ambush.
 "So that's what this is about?
-You need Grandpa's blessing for your perfect little wedding?"
+You need Grandpa's blessing for your perfect wedding?"

-"Love just happened, darling."
-Victoria said in a helpless tone.
+"Look, this just happened," Victoria said, spreading her hands helplessly.
 "You can't blame us for following our hearts."

 "That's not fair—" Alexander started, but I cut him off.

 Victoria's perfect mask slipped for just a moment, revealing something ugly underneath.
-"Summer, you're being ridiculous.
-This isn't like you—"
+"God, you're being so dramatic right now—"

-"You don't know me."
-The words came out quiet but sharp.
+"You don't know me," I said, my voice suddenly quiet.
 "You never did.
 Neither of you did."

 The mention of that childhood incident hit me like a physical blow.
 How dare she use that against me now?